-Any student registered with AES, as well as those who require accommodations on religious grounds, may request alternative arrangements for mid-term and final examinations by submitting a request to AES by the stated deadliness.
+Any student registered with AES may request alternative arrangements for mid-term and final examinations by submitting a request to AES by the stated deadlines.
 Instructors shall provide the examinations for students who are being accommodated by the deadlines established by AES.